On Athenian Religion: A Material Exploration of Belief, Practice, and Society in Ancient Attica

 About the Project

 The study of ancient religion can only ever be the study of traces left by the people who practised it.
-Those traces are the words, objects, landscapes, and other ephemera that have come down to us.
-Using these traces, we must reconstruct the bricolage of religious experiences, emotions, sensations, and actions that occurred through each individual’s participation and interaction with other people, places, communities, objects, and systems.
+These words, objects, landscapes, and other ephemera enable us to reconstruct the bricolage of religious experiences, emotions, sensations, and actions that occurred through each individual’s participation and interaction with other people, places, communities, and objects.
 These interactions form the basis of religion in ancient Greece; they are vital to our understanding, not only of Greek religion but of Greek society more broadly, as religion was deeply embedded within all other aspects: political, economic, and socio-cultural.
 Religion, as it was lived and experienced, is inseparable from its material context, and this material aspect of religion is significantly under-utilised in holistic studies of Athenian religion.
 However, as yet, the material culture of ancient Greek religion has not been given sufficient prominence, limiting our understanding of the lived experiences of religion.
 Thus, the overarching aim of this project is to reconstruct the complex religious landscape of ancient Athens during the archaic and classical periods by primarily analysing the material culture of religion, interrogating the sensory aspects of the religious landscape, and shedding light on the interplay between individual beliefs, societal dynamics, and the polis-centred religious framework within the broader socio-cultural context of ancient Athens.
 This study will focus on three main research questions:

 The Material Culture of Ancient Greek Religion: A Sourcebook